Asia Pacific Wire & Cable (NASDAQ:APWC) Coverage Initiated at StockNews.com

-StockNews.com began coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Get Rating) in a report issued on Monday.
+StockNews.com initiated coverage on shares of Asia Pacific Wire & Cable (NASDAQ:APWC – Get Rating) in a research report issued on Tuesday.
 The brokerage set a “hold” rating on the stock.

 Further Reading